Dunstankiiru/ramen-rating-app/README.md

 -Add New Ramen- A user can add a new ramen by filling out the form.

 -Auto-Display First Ramen- The Application displays the first ramen's details upon page load.

+# 🛠️  Techstacks used

+# HTML
+For the webpage structure and Form

+# CSS
+Styles the page

+# JavaScript
+For DOM manipulation and webpage interactivity